abhishekbhakat/claude-context/packages/core/README.md

 ## Contributing

-This package is part of the Claude Context monorepo.
+This package is part of the Code Context monorepo.
 Please see:
 - [Main Contributing Guide](../../CONTRIBUTING.md) - General contribution guidelines
 - [Core Package Contributing](CONTRIBUTING.md) - Specific development guide for this package